 Connect POSitive to 3rd Party Applications

 POSitive Software Company has decided to no longer create, and maintain, individual interfaces to specific services such as e-commerce sites, and has released an API that will allow developers to create custom interfaces for a variety of services.
+POSitive does not currently offer development services for creating custom interfaces with the POSitive API.
+You will need to hire your own developer who is familiar with API's.

 API is the acronym for "Application Programming Interface", which is a software intermediary that allows two applications to talk to each other.
 Each time you use an app like Facebook, send an instant message, or check the weather on your phone, you’re using an API.